peteroupc/html3dutil/doc/H3DU.Mesh.md

  <a name='H3DU.Mesh_H3DU.Mesh_recalcTangents'></a>
 ### H3DU.Mesh#recalcTangents()

-Recalculates the tangent vectors for triangles in this mesh.
-Tangent vectors are required for normal mapping (bump mapping) to work.
+Recalculates the tangent and bitangent vectors for triangles in this mesh.
+Tangent and bitangent vectors are required for normal mapping (bump mapping) to work.
-This method only affects those parts of the mesh that define normals and texture coordinates.
+This method only has an effect if this mesh includes normals and texture coordinates.

 #### Return Value